bwdvolde/warehouse-visualization/README.md

 Each storage cell has a color that indicates how urgently it has to be scanned.
 The white circles that are moving in the graph represent drones that scan the storage cells.
 After a storage cell has been scanned, its color wil reset to green.

 There are various possible algorithms that can calculate how the storage cells should be scanned.
 I've implemented some simple algorithms to illustrate how the tool can be used.
-These algorithm are briefly described below.
+These algorithms are briefly described below.

-### Scan algorithms

 * **Serial**: Scan the storage cells in warehouse column per column.
 * **Random**: Move to a random direction in the graph and scan the storage cell there.